Dave and Mark presented a talk on sustainable software development at BelTech:

 Sustainability as a forcing function

-As we said earlier, sustainability measures a good proxy for technical debt.
+As we said earlier, sustainability measures are a good proxy for technical debt.
 When you bring in that innovation you start to see modern cloud capabilities.
-Speed, low cost, the ability to move fast and be responsive and nimble.
+Speed, low cost, the ability to move fast, and responsiveness and agility.

 Performance efficiency is how you use your resources efficiently.
 And how do you maintain efficiency as you scale up and down?
 And cost optimization is how you avoid unneeded costs.